Checkmate (Nigerian TV series): Cast

-Legacy
+Reception

 Checkmate has been hailed as part of the "golden age of television in Nigeria", prior to the Nollywood home-video boom of the mid-1990s.
 Several of these alumni were associated with this and went on to achieve success in the film era.

 In 2001, nearly seven years after the serial ended, Checkmate became one of the few Nigerian shows to produce a spin-off - Fuji House of Commotion - a sitcom centred around Chief Fuji's dysfunctional family.